-Clarkson House is an unlisted 1980s residential block located with the Bath City-Wide Conservation Area and World Heritage Site.
-It is a late 20th century replica of a pre-existing war-damaged Georgian property and is therefore of limited historic significance.
+Clarkson House is an unlisted 1980s residential block located with the Bath conservation area and World Heritage Site.
+It is a late 20th century replica of a pre-existing war-damaged Georgian property and is therefore of little historic significance.
 However, it remains a prominent, four storey façade within the streetscape, and forms the setting for a high concentration of Grade II late 18th century terraced townhouses along Great Stanhope Street and New King Street.
 Whilst aspects of its form and articulation, such as the visible height and pitch of the roof profile from street level, mark it out as a later addition, the building was originally constructed to mirror the traditional materiality, form, and balance of the terraced streetscape.
 Its current value is therefore derived from its material consistency with a Bath stone ashlar frontage and detailing such as traditional-effect rainwater goods and timber 6-over-6 sash windows.
 Despite its significant scale, it remains fairly inconspicuous due to its sympathetic elevational treatment and conformity to the established architectural style of the streetscape.
 Consequently, any further alteration to the frontage would need to be sensitive and thoughtful, in a materiality and design that would complement its context.

 BPT originally supported application 19/04196/FUL for the installation of timber sash slimlite glazing across the principal street-facing elevation.
 We maintained “the significance of retaining traditional features such as timber sash windows to remain consistent within the local vernacular setting.”
 We originally appreciated the need for energy efficiency retrofits to ensure the comfortable use of the building, whilst highlighting that a traditional approach would sit more comfortably within this area of the conservation area.